 Can I breastfeed if I have anxiety or need to take medication?

 Having anxiety does not need to keep you from breastfeeding.
 For some people with anxiety, breastfeeding can feel overwhelming.
-Find supportive friends or family members who will help you through the process.
+Find supportive friends or family members who can help you through the process.
 If you and your healthcare provider decide that medication is the best route for you, there are medications which you can take while breastfeeding.
 For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about specific medications.
-Talk to your healthcare provider about all of your breastfeeding questions.*
+Talk to your healthcare provider about your breastfeeding questions.

 Please click here to view references.